fidian/ansi/README.md

 The ANSI codes are written to stdout in order that the terminal might respond immediately.
 The result of the report is written to stdout.

+* `ansi::report` - Helper function to assist with querying the terminal for information.
+Writes a query to stderr (file descriptor 2), listens for information from stdin (file descriptor 0) and returns the result through the environment variable `ANSI_REPORT`.
 * `ansi::reportPosition` - ROW,COL
 * `ansi::reportWindowState` - "open" or "iconified"
 * `ansi::reportWindowPosition` - X,Y